jennego/dressage/README.md

 Before next deployment
 - make radio current/not current/all filters work
-- make filter by year work
+- make filter by year work - done!
 - add new arena slide out to page (and toggle) - done!

+Scheduled deployment Oct 13 or 14

 ****